RayBB/openlibrary-docs/2_Developers/2_Frontend/Frontend-Guide.md

 3. Connect the Partial’s JS to the Partial endpoint
     - The [Partial’s JS](https://github.com/internetarchive/openlibrary/blob/37db01e97fafaeec1f36951050b06f836442ca71/openlibrary/plugins/openlibrary/js/affiliate-links.js#L54) makes a call to the [Partial endpoint](https://github.com/internetarchive/openlibrary/blob/3cb7cfeb658f6e97b05f23e4e248ac9d0a8db3a8/openlibrary/plugins/openlibrary/code.py#L1045).
 The call returns the data-infused partial to the partial’s js where it’s added to the template or the placeholder on the template.

-## Infogami Types

-Open Library sits on top of a Wiki/CRM platform called Infogami which helps us define page types.
-By default, an infogami page (like https://openlibrary.org/about) is of /type/page.
-We've defined a bunch of other special page types (e.g. /type/page, /type/edition, /type/work, /type/author, /type/user -- see all of them here: https://openlibrary.org/type).
-Unlike endpoints we define (e.g. by registering controllers within /openlibrary/plugins), infogami has a generic engine which implicitly / invisibly defines controllers for all infogami pages.
-This engine intrinsically resolves pages of designed types directly to their corresponding templates, without there being any explicit controller represented in the code.
-This can sometimes make it really confusing when you're trying to figure out where the code is for a specific endpoint (spoiler: it probably only exists abstractly).

-When you request a url (for an infogami page), /openlibrary/core/processors/readableurls.py again first maps the url to the correct underlying infogami type, the infogami engine generically fetches the requested page object (e.g. /about or /edition/OL...M) from the infogami database (infostore) and then passes it directly to the infogami template with the matching type as defined in /openlibrary/templates/type (e.g. edition, page, work, author, etc).
-Re-iterated, infogami pages don't have different explicit controllers defined within the code -- urls which address infogami pages are caught by infogami, the matching db object is fetched by infogami and passed as generic variable called page into special infogami-specific templates which live in /openlibrary/templates/type/{type}/view.html via the line $def with (page).
-The corresponding properties and attributes of page are confusingly defined (according to the page's type) in /openlibrary/plugins/upstream/models.py

 ### Working in Docker